roshith-prakash/re-use-it/README.md

    - Create your new component in the `components` folder in the src directory.
 (Do not need to add code for Snippets.)
    - Make sure your component/snippet is reusable, customizable, and follows the existing coding standards (TypeScript + TailwindCSS).

-2. **Add a Component Card**
+2. **Add a Component Link in Sidebar + Navbar**
-   - Navigate to the `Components` Page OR `Snippets` Page and add a new card showcasing your component/snippet.
+   - Navigate to the `Components` Page OR `Snippets` Page and add a new link showcasing your component/snippet.
-   - The card should include the component’s/snippets' name, a short description, and a link to the detailed page for the component.
+   - Also include the link in the Navbar's Drawer section.

 3. **Create a Component Page**
    - Create a new page dedicated to your component/snippet.